payu-org/payu/docs/source/usage.rst

   payu collate -d dir_name -c /path/to/config.yaml

-This allows Payu to use the collation settings from the specified ``config.yaml`` while reading the uncollated files from the directory provided with ``-d``.
+This allows payu to use the collation settings from the specified ``config.yaml`` while reading the uncollated files from the directory provided with ``-d``.

 To manually sync experiment output files to a remote archive, firstly ensure